gabe1732/final_project/README.md

 ### Description of how data was split into training and testing sets:
   - since we are using a linear regression for our Machine learning model we used the model.fit method from sklearn.linear_model to train our data.
 ### Explanation of model choice, including limitations and benefits.
+  - The Multiple Linear Regression model allows us to examine the relationship between our dependent variable (Rating score) and multiple independent variables.
+  - Linear effects are easy to quantify and describe.
+Thus, it is easy to separate those effects and analyze each variable.
+  - Unfortunately, linear regression models can be sensitive to outliers.

 ### Data viz Planning